Botox Working Magic on Areas Beyond the Face

 TURN THAT FROWN UPSIDE DOWN

 Especially after being approved for cosmetic use, new uses for Botox are constantly being researched and developed.
 A June 2016 article in the Journal of Psychiatric Research explored the connection between the muscles involved in facial expressions and emotions.
-Researchers believe this work may lead to Botox being used to help curb the effects of depression through inhibiting certain negative muscle responses.
+Researchers believe this work may lead to Botox being used to help curb the effects of depression by inhibiting certain negative muscle responses.

 “When you inject the frown lines...with Botox or another neuromodulator ...it also blocks the brain’s trigeminal nerve, which is what gives us the ability to frown and also tells the brain that we are sad,” said Dr. Z. Paul Lorenc, New York City plastic surgeon to Reader’s Digest.